tylerjj/tylerjj/README.md

 - 👋 Hi, I’m @tylerjj
 - 👀 I’m interested in software development aimed at those new to the industry from university.
 I find development that contains a visual component to be the most engaging, but I'm primarily interested in a workspace that is welcoming towards industry newcomers.
-- 🌱 I’m currently learning Blender, Unity 2D Game Development, Unity 3D Game Development, and will be wrapping up my CS degree in December.
-(Final three courses will be Mobile Development, Computer Graphics, and UX Development.)
+- 🌱 I just spent the summer dipping my toes into the topics of Unity 2D Development and 3D modeling, as well as refamiliarizing myself with web development and making my portfolio site.
+I'm currently taking my final three courses before I graduate: Mobile Development, Computer Graphics, and UX Development.
 - 📫 How to reach me: tylerj.johnston@outlook.com or tjjohnston2@wisc.edu

 <!---